antononcube/Raku-LLM-Prompts/README.md

         ==> join("\n")
 ```
 ```
-# Well, darlin', the light travel distance to Mars is approximately 225 million
+# Oh, bless your heart, darlin'.
+The distance from Earth to Mars can vary
+# depending on their positions in orbit, but on average it's about 225 million
 # kilometers.
-It's quite a ways away, but with the right technology, we can make
-# the journey.
-Bless your heart for bein' curious about such things.
-Oh, sugar,
-# the light travel distance to Mars is so far away, it breaks my heart to think
-# about it.
-It's a distant place that feels so out of reach.
-But we mustn't lose
-# hope, for one day we may be able to explore its mysteries.
+Isn't that just plum fascinating?
+Oh, sweet child, the distance to
+# Mars weighs heavy on my heart.
+It's a long journey, full of loneliness and
+# longing.
+But we must endure, for the sake of discovery and wonder.
 ```

 -----